maxfierrog/maxfierrog.github.io/content/cv.md

 </blockquote>

 _**B.A.
 Mathematics** - Will declare in Dec 2023_ \
 Enthralled by [algebraic graph theory](https://www.youtube.com/watch?v=CDMQR422LGM&t=2793s&ab_channel=JointMathematicsMeetings).
 It makes the most sense for me to pursue a double major rather than a minor.
-Some courses I have completed are listed here:

 <blockquote>